Key terms and concepts for intellectual property. Learn more on Academy by PatSnap.

 In the semiconductor industry, this describes a business model in which a semiconductor company licenses its technology, known as 'IP core,' to another party.
 IP core can refer to technologies such as chip layout design.

-SIPOState Intellectual Property Office, which is also known as the Chinese Patent Office Find out more
+State Intellectual Property Office, which was also commonly known as the Chinese Patent Office and which has been superseded by CNIPA.

 Small and medium-sized enterprises.
 The term is used to distinguish the size of a company, usually, but not always exclusively, based on the number of employees.
 It is used by many regional and international organizations, such as the EU, the World Bank and the World Trade Organization, among others.
 However, it is important to note that at a country level, the definitions can vary considerably.
 Follow the link for more detailed information on country-specific definitions.Find out more